jrpotter/notebook/notes/data_models/rdf/owl.md

 %%ANKI
 Basic
-Which OWL construct corresponds to an existential value constraint?
+Which OWL construct corresponds to the existential value constraint?
 Back: The `owl:someValuesFrom` construct.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1751735628514-->